rknightuk/rknight.me/src/posts/blog/2017/2017-05-05-hdr-hisense-tv-ps4.md

 ~~_nb: I have an [original PS4](https://hellsite.rknight.me/736500604705591297) so I can't confirm if this TV works with 4K on the PS4 Pro._~~

+> [!NOTE] Update 2018-01-24
-**24/01/2018 Update: I now have a PS4 Pro and can confirm it works with 4K as well.**
+> I now have a PS4 Pro and can confirm it works with 4K as well.